-If you’ve ever opened the litter box and immediately thought, “Okay… is this a big deal?”, you’re not alone.
-Diarrhea is one of those symptoms that can be totally harmless once… and genuinely urgent the next time.
+If you’ve ever scooped the litter box and immediately thought, “Okay… is this something small, or do I need to worry?”, you’re definitely not alone.
+Diarrhea is one of those symptoms that can be mild once and much more serious the next time, which is exactly why it throws people off.

 - 1) Quick triage: is this urgent?